ltephanysopez/dsc-template/README.md

 The most active tabs used are Issues and Projects- check them out to see how to use GitHub as a management tool for your student organization!

 Have any questions, concerns, or complaints?
-Feel free to open a PR and I'll to it soon.
+Feel free to open a PR and I'll get to it soon.